 Cons of Selling to RedfinNow

 - High service fee.
-RedfinNow charges you 7% of their offer in fees.
-Compare that with the 6% you’d pay in realtor commissions in a traditional sale, or the 4% you’d pay working with a low-commission agent.
+RedfinNow charges you 6-12% of their offer in fees.
+That's signficantly higher than 5.45%, the national average for realtor commissions, or the 4% you'd pay working with a low-commission agent.

-- Low purchase price.
-As with all cash buyers, RedfinNow flips homes and needs to pay less to create a financial cushion on their investment.
-Expect their offer to be 5-15% lower than what you’d get selling traditionally.
+- Lower purchase price.
+RedfinNow resells homes and needs to pay less to create a financial cushion on their investment.
+Expect their offer to be 5-15% lower than what you'd get selling traditionally.

 - Limited availability.
-RedfinNow is only available in 10 cities nationwide and they only consider homes of a certain value that meet strict eligibility criteria.
+RedfinNow is only available in 10 locations nationwide and they only consider homes of a certain value that meet strict eligibility criteria.

 Top Alternatives to RedfinNow